Rusty Fears 6 - Hollow by Sam Lazure

 These shorts will be released every two weeks during the season break, and once all six have been released, we'll be holding a public vote for a winner who will get the chance to write a case that will be featured in the Magnus Protocol.

 So be sure to listen to each of them and follow our socials to take part.
+Voting will begin after the last episode airs, so check back then for more info.

-That's all from me for now.
+That's That's all from me for now.

-I have to go relentlessly punish your favourite characters, But I hope you enjoy this installment of Rusty Fears, and I look forward to showing you all season two of the Magnus Protocol next year.
+I have to go relentlessly punish your favourite characters.
+But I hope you enjoy this installment of Rusty Fears, and I look forward to showing you all season two of the Magnus Protocol next year.

 Hollow

-by Sam Lejer
+by Sam Leiser

 My basket is almost full.

-Around me the woods begin to change, coming alive as the suggestion of light works its way into the tar-coloured sky.
+coming alive as the suggestion of light works its way into the tar coloured sky.

+I find what I'm looking for on a sawn off stump.
 The wood is old and rotted, filmed with moss.

 Ants, their tiny bodies bright as dewdrops in my flashlight's beam, swarm around my prize.

-I I pull on my gloves.
+I pull on my gloves.

+There is an art to this.
 Not all that falls from the sky is still pure.

 Not everything that I find is fit for my purpose.